hikeventures/hikeventures.github.io/_posts/best/2014-11-19-best-camping-stoves.markdown

 ---

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new stoves.
-Here comes our down camping stove guide for 2016 (this blog post contains affiliate links).

----

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7c0tlmtpsps" frameborder="0" allowfullscreen></iframe>
 > On our packrafting trip in the Sarek National Park in Sweden we also had our camping stove with us. <a href="https://www.youtube.com/channel/UCnO9Q_m9EaOCrHmmQIBVBNw?sub_confirmation=1" rel="nofollow">Subscribe</a> to our YouTube channel.